Cell Signalling Networks in Activation of Innate Immunity

 Background and Projects

-My research is focused on the detailed characterization of host response to different activators of innate immunity using mass spectrometry-based proteomics approaches which we combine with bioinformatics and functional studies.
-We are also interested in proteomics method development as well as in developing new software tools to enable more efficient and in-depth proteomic data analysis.
+My research is focused on the detailed characterization of host response to different activators of innate immunity using mass spectrometry-based proteomics combined with bioinformatics and functional studies.
+We are also interested in proteomics method development to enable more efficient and in-depth proteomic data analysis.

 Visit also: Home page at UiO